bkrahmer/ja-micro/README.md

 * Simplified event-handling using Kafka or AMQP.
 * Guice dependency injection for ease of implementation and testing scenarios.
 * Components to create service integration (contract) testing scenarios.
+* Create services that are part of an event-driven architecture

 ## Details